ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 - load and update their data infrequently (once a day or so)
 - have data on the order of GigaBytes.

-In the situation that the business needs to stream their data, we could use Cloud Dataflow.
-If the business requires much larger storage capabilities, we could use BigQuery or BigTable to modify our framework.
+We could modify our framework slightly depending on the project.
+If the business needs to stream their data we could use Cloud Dataflow, and if much larger storage capabilities are needed we could use BigQuery or BigTable.

 Our specific task today is to take a look at some different news organizations and see how they differ in their overall sentiment, and what kinds of stories they talk about.
 We will then generate a report that tracks their sentiment over time.